 If you complete a Self Assessment Return and are entitled to a repayment you can choose to have all or part of it sent directly to Merton.
 You can also ask that the repayment is made as a Gift Aid donation.
 HMRC will send your refund (plus any Gift Aid repayment where applicable) directly to your charity by electronic transfer.

-On your Self Assessment Tax Return, you’ll need to enter Merton College Charitable Trust’s unique reference code: KAM49DG.
+On your Self Assessment Tax Return, you’ll need to enter Merton College's Registered Charity No. 1139022

 For more details, please visit the Tax Office site.